 Noise reduction was prioritized below range and performance, as research-related snowmobile operations tend to be take place in isolated locations (without neighbors), be low in volume (minimizing impact on wildlife), and are conducted by researchers who tend to be interested solely in utility and little concerned with other factors.
-Furthermore, noise from electrical sleds is typically minimal.
+Furthermore, noise from electrical sleds is very minimal.

-Sound testing of the BuckEV prior to the 2008 competition showed noise levels at 58-60 dB at 48 km/hr (30 mph) and 54-57 dB at 24 km/hr (15 mph), based on the peak of the A-weighted fast response measurements during a pass-by at 15.2 m (50 ft) on each side.
+Sound testing of the BuckEV2 prior to the 2011 competition showed noise levels at 58-60 dB at 48 km/hr (30 mph) and 54-57 dB at 24 km/hr (15 mph), based on the peak of the A-weighted fast response measurements during a pass-by at 15.2 m (50 ft) on each side.
 These levels correspond to normal spoken conversation and are not disruptive to bystanders.
 Sound level measured at the ear of the occupant was 76 dB, quieter than the standard for an IC-powered snowmobile measured at 15.2 m (50 ft), and well below the OSHA standard for an eight-hour workday.

 With the electrical drivetrain, mechanical noise from the belt-drive and track is more evident and steps were taken to reduce sound emission from the BuckEV2.

 Spectral sound analysis had previously been conducted on an IC-engine powered snowmobile to determine the major sources of sound emission.
 The sources of the three major peaks were determined by calculating the first and second order contributions of several snowmobile components at 72 km/hr (45 mi).
 Major noise peaks are the track/paddle interface at 300 Hz and 600 Hz and the chain case at 1350 Hz and 2700 Hz.
-Consequently, mechanical noise reduction on the BuckEV2 has been focused on the belt drive and drive paddles.
+Consequently, mechanical noise reduction on the BuckEV2 has been focused on the chain-case and drive paddles.
 The belt drive has been encased in a custom aluminum housing.
-This housing has been powder coated, lined with nylon belting, and reinforced with stiffeners to dampen sound.
+This housing has been powdercoated, lined with nylon belting and reinforced with stiffeners to dampen sound.

 Due to the competition scoring's major emphasis on noise, a drive paddle noise dampener, invented and developed by team members in 2004, was installed on the front arm of the rear suspension.
 This dampener contains and attenuates the sound produced by the drive paddles contacting the drive lugs on the track.
 Previous testing shows that this dampener entirely eliminates the drive paddle sound power at 300 Hz and its harmonics.
-At the 2009 CSC, the BuckEV had measured noise levels of 66 dB according to the competition test procedure, the second best of all entrants.
-Additional measures have been done with the BuckyEV2 to improve these results.
+At the 2010 CSC, the BuckEV2 had measured noise levels of 64 dB according to the competition test procedure, the second best of all entrants.